Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Results

+In both AGN~A and AGN~B, C\,\textsc{iv} absorption is detected, but with markedly different velocity shifts relative to their systemic redshifts.
+For AGN~B, adopting a systemic redshift of $z_{\rm sys,B} = 2.442$, the C\,\textsc{iv} $\lambda\lambda1548,1550$ doublet is detected at $z_{\rm out,B} = 2.4388$, corresponding to a blueshift of $v_{B\rightarrow B} \simeq -170~\mathrm{km\,s^{-1}}$, well within the typical range of AGN outflows \citep[e.g., a few hundred km\,s$^{-1}$;][]{Hamann11}.
+The line ratio is consistent with an intrinsic narrow absorption line (NAL), indicating absorbing gas associated with AGN~B, but without a fast outflow.
 For AGN~A, with systemic redshift $z_{\rm sys,A} = 2.43967$, a weaker doublet-like feature is detected at $z_{\rm out,A} = 2.4175$.
 Interpreted as intrinsic C\,\textsc{iv} absorption, this implies a much larger blueshift of $v_{A\rightarrow A} \simeq -1935~\mathrm{km\,s^{-1}}$, consistent with a fast quasar outflow.
 Compared to the systemic redshift of AGN~B, the offset becomes $v_{A\rightarrow B} \simeq -2140~\mathrm{km\,s^{-1}}$.
-The shallow profile and non-unity doublet ratio suggest that the sightline to AGN~A intercepts a lower-density, possibly more diffuse region of the same outflow traced in AGN~B, but at lower optical depth.
+The shallow profile and non-unity doublet ratio suggest that the sight line to AGN~A intercepts a lower-density, possibly more diffuse region of the same outflow traced in AGN~B, but at lower optical depth.

-Alternatively, the absorption feature in AGN~A may originate from a distinct intervening system unrelated to the intrinsic outflow seen in AGN~B. In this case, the absence of C\,\textsc{iv} absorption at the systemic redshift of AGN~A supports the interpretation that only AGN~B exhibits an intrinsic outflow, while the two sightlines do not intersect the same absorbing structure, despite their projected 5.5~kpc separation.
+Alternatively, the absorption feature in AGN~A may originate from a distinct intervening system unrelated to the intrinsic outflow seen in AGN~B. In this case, the absence of C\,\textsc{iv} absorption at the systemic redshift of AGN~A supports the interpretation that only AGN~B exhibits an intrinsic outflow, while the two sight lines do not intersect the same absorbing structure, despite their projected 5.5~kpc separation.